dmich2/VSPackagesInFSharp/README.md

    ```
    <ProjectGuid>SOME GUID</ProjectGuid>
    ```

-   to specify that this project is an F# Project and an Extensibility Project.
+   to specify that the project is an F# Project and also an Extensibility Project.
+Specifying that it is an Extensibility Project allows visual editing of `vsixmanifest` and `.resx` files.

    See
    [INFO: List of known project type Guids](http://www.mztools.com/articles/2008/mz2008017.aspx)